YetAnotherNerd/whatlastgenre/README.md

 to use old v2.3 tags (not recommended).
 Setting this to a non-empty value (for example `,`) will downgrade all id3 tags to v2.3 and store all genres in one tag seperated by `id3v23sep` instead of using v2.4 tags that can have multiple values.
+Empty by defaut.
 You should upgrade your other software to support id3v24 instead of using this.

-Default ` ` (recommended)

 #### genres section